 From the time of their discovery DNA polymerases have paved the way to new understandings of how DNA is replicated and how it is transcribed.
 They have also been crucial to the development of DNA sequencing and PCR, upon which much of modern biotechnology is built.
 Today polymerases are the core tools for DNA labelling, sequencing and amplification.
 DNA polymerases are also intrinsic components for the development of molecular diagnostics for personalised medicine.
 They are at the forefront, for example, of techniques to detect genomic alterations that can cause diseases like cancer or cause patients to experience adverse reactions to drugs.

-Since the first discovery of DNA polymerase in E coli extracts by Kornberg, in 1956, several families of DNA polymerases have been identified and new ones are continuing to be discovered.
+Several families of DNA polymerases have now been identified and new ones are continuing to be discovered.
 Some of the most useful polymerases for biotechnology are those classified in families labelled A and B. These tend to be single subunit polymerases.
 Genetic engineering is also adding tailor-made polymerases to the repertoire.
 Such genetically tailored DNA polymerases have helped increase the speed and accuracy of PCR and enable PCR to be carried out directly from tissue (ie blood).
 They have also facilitated the development of whole genome amplification and the generation of next generation sequencing tools.